 She started multiple side gigs, and I took on extra overtime at my day job.
 We both tried out driving for rideshare services on the weekends.
 We cut our expenses mercilessly.

 Mind you, was this effort a sustainable one?
 No way, and it wasn’t meant to be.
-We did not put any expectation on ourselves to continue holding down five jobs between us, or slashing our spending forever.
+We did not expect to continue holding down five jobs between us or slashing our spending forever.
 Why?
 Well…

 4. Make It a Sprint, Not a Marathon